Our Future Path! A plan for a better world!

 On the other hand, there would not be any requirement to gather some number of signatures, since the screening process and primary should weed out the unqualified candidates.
 For some state and national offices like governor, senator and president, there should also be a requirement for the candidates to have previously held some other public office where they would have gained some needed experience.

 Then, the Election Board would do an initial screening and background check to reject any invalid applications.
 Every valid and invalid application, with its status, would be made available for review by any interested individual at the Election Board offices and on a public web site.
-To keep everything above board, all information and decisions must be made available and open for review and challenge by anyone at any time during the process.
+To keep everything above board, all information and decisions must be made available and open for review and for challenge by anyone at any time during the process.

 Once the application deadline has passed, we would have the option to submit any comments about any of the prospective candidates.
 In addition, the Election Board would start putting each application through a thorough screening process.
 If any legitimate problem is found with a candidate, the candidate’s application would be rejected.